TylerSivertsen/TylerGPT/README.md

 # TylerGPT
-Practicing my AI skills by making a GPT from scratch in C++
+Practicing my AI skills by making a GPT from scratch